Damy981/BreakDown/README.md

 BreakDown - Android Game

 Overview:
-BreakDown is a custom Arkanoid-style mobile game developed in 2019 for an Android exam project.
+BreakDown is a custom Arkanoid-style mobile game developed in 2020 for an Android exam project.
 The game combines classic brick-breaking mechanics with modern mobile features, including asynchronous multiplayer, daily missions, power-ups, and a level editor for user-generated content.

 Key Features:

-Asynchronous Multiplayer: Play against other players in a turn-based style, similar to QuizDuello.
+Asynchronous Multiplayer: Play against other players in a turn-based style.

 Power-Ups: Special bricks and balls that modify gameplay and strategy.